Abstract independence relations in neostability theory

 \section{Notions of witnessing}

-The notion of \textit{witnessing} has become central to the development of neostability theory outside of NIP.\footnote{This does not mean that the notion of witnessing has been absent from the development of NIP theories; see \cite{kaplan2014strict} for important results in this regard.} In this section, we will compare three apparently different formulations of this notion, inspired by those in the literature.
+The notion of \textit{witnessing} has become central to the development of neostability theory outside of NIP.\footnote{This does not mean that the notion of witnessing has been absent from the development of NIP theories; see \cite{kaplan2014strict} for important results in this regard.} The literature on neostability theory (e.g., \cite{chernikov2012forking,kaplan2020kim,kaplan2021transitivity}) seems to introduce slightly different formalisations of this notion, meant to capture the idea that an instance of (appropriate) dividing is witnessed by a whole class of ``generic'' sequences.
+In this section, we will introduce three such formalisations that make explicit those notions one can find in the literature.